PhD Studentship, Civil, Maritime and Environmental Engineering

 How To Apply

-Apply online https://www.southampton.ac.uk/courses/how-to-apply/postgraduate-applications.page.
-Select programme type (Research), 2022/23, Faculty of Physical Sciences and Engineering, next page select “PhD Engineering & Environment (Full time)”.
-In Section 2 of the application form you should insert the name of the supervisor Adam Sobey
+Apply online: https://www.southampton.ac.uk/courses/how-to-apply/postgraduate-applications.page. programme type (Research), 2022/23, Faculty of Physical Sciences and Engineering, “PhD Engineering & Environment (Full time)”. supervisor Paul Kemp in Section 2

 Applications should include:

 - Degree Transcripts to date